Smrithi160/Aerodynamic-Pressure-Response-of-Stepped-Airfoil---APRSA/README.md

 Possibly additional system parameters and these columns are not pressure data.
 They are housekeeping parameters recorded by the scanner for calibration and synchronization.

-B. Columns 13–62: Surface Pressure Measurements (Primary Data)
+B. Columns 13–76: Surface Pressure Measurements (Primary Data)

 These columns contain the actual surface pressure time-series data measured using tubing from the stepped airfoil connected to the Scanivalve.

+M1 Model Readings (64 pressure ports)

 Column 13 → Press01 → Pressure Port 1